blake-mealey/rollup-plugin-lit-styles/README.md

 * `styles`: The styles to process.
 Either the initial contents of the file being processed or the resulting styles from the previous processor.

-And returning a promise resolving with a dictionary with the following (optional)
+And returning a promise resolving with a dictionary with the following properties:
-properties:

 * `styles`: The styles after being processed by the processor.
 * `watchFiles`: An optional array of file paths to tell Rollup to watch for changes